arangodb/kube-arangodb/docs/design/maintenance.md

 Value: `true`

 To enable maintenance mode for ArangoDeployment kubectl command can be used:
-`kubectl annotate arangodeployment acceptance-cluster deployment.arangodb.com/maintenance=true`
+`kubectl annotate arangodeployment deployment deployment.arangodb.com/maintenance=true`

 To disable maintenance mode for ArangoDeployment kubectl command can be used:
-`kubectl annotate --overwrite arangodeployment acceptance-cluster deployment.arangodb.com/maintenance-`
+`kubectl annotate --overwrite arangodeployment deployment deployment.arangodb.com/maintenance-`